native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

-- Invalidate cache immediately research pages (dynamic)
 - Add middleware to redirect away from language sub-pages
-- Implement published hcecking

 During first deploy:
 - Download and store backups from Pressable
-- Seeing if Google Analytics is logging correctly
 - Setting up regular backups for Supabase (beyond 7 day standard, once per month or so dump it somewhere)
 - Keeping an eye on Datadog logs to see how many GBs we are sending (we will upgrade to Pro eventually); creating some Dashboards
-- Watching over first day or two to see major sources of data usage, what's getting hit, are we going to hit any limits?
-- Potentially doing https://vercel.com/docs/integrations/external-platforms/cloudflare proxy in front of Vercel if bandwidth too high
 - Moving to free plan with Cloudflare?
 - Removing all the extra CPanel-related DNS records
-- Possibly loading from CDN https://www.rodyvansambeek.com/blog/optimizing-costs-and-performance-of-vercel-edge-request-pricing if Edge are too high

 After first deploy:
 - Regenerate tilesets to match native-land.ca URL (and geojsons)